 You don't need a laptop to create and edit documents on the go.
 With your tablet or smartphone and the right apps, you can start writing and really get things done – no matter where you are.
-Word processing apps work best when coupled with a physical keyboard, and there are a variety of Bluetooth keyboards that are compatible with most mobile devices.
-But with a good mobile word processor, you can be productive even if you're stuck punching in characters on a touch screen.
-Here are seven of the best apps to help you write when you're away from the office.
+Word processing apps work best when coupled with a physical keyboard, and there are a variety of options compatible with most mobile devices.
+But with a good mobile word processor, you can be productive even if you're stuck punching in characters on a touchscreen.
+Here are five of the best apps to help you write when you're away from the office.

-Pages, part of Apple's iWork suite of mobile productivity app, is fully integrated with Apple's iCloud online storage platform, so you can access and edit your documents from any Web-connected device.
+Pages, part of Apple's iWork suite of mobile productivity apps, is fully integrated with Apple's iCloud online storage platform, so you can access and edit your documents from any web-connected device.
 It lets you create new documents and add text, images, shapes and other elements with a few taps.
-And Pages features some advanced editing tools so you can track changes to individual documents, add comments and tweak styles and fonts.
-Pages comes pre-installed on all new iPhones and iPads; if you have an older iOS device, you'll have to shell out $10 for the iWork suite.
+It also features some advanced editing tools so you can track changes to individual documents, add comments, and tweak styles and fonts.
+Pages comes pre-installed on all iPhones and iPads.

 WPS Office, created by Kingsoft Office Software, is a free, multiplatform productivity suite that's available for iOS and Android.
 It stands up to competing apps thanks to a solid feature set and an easy-to-use interface.
 The suite's word processor lets you write, edit and save files with relative ease, and email integration lets you send and receive documents as attachments.
-Editing features include the ability to change fonts and colors, tweak text alignment and insert tables.
-And Kingsoft Office's file backup feature lets you save and retrieve your documents from almost any device using Google Drive, Dropbox or Box.net.
+Editing features include the ability to change fonts and colors, tweak text alignment, and insert tables.
+Kingsoft Office's file backup feature lets you save and retrieve your documents from almost any device using Google Drive, Dropbox or Box.com.

-Office Mobile (Free to download, requires Microsoft Office 365 subscription) – iOS, Android, Windows Phone
+Microsoft Word (free to download, requires Microsoft Office 365 subscription) – iOS, Android

-On the desktop, a subscription to Office 365 adds cloud support to Microsoft Office, so you can access your documents from any iOS or Android device using the Office Mobile app.
-That means that in order to use Office Mobile, you must already have a subscription to Office 365.
-Qualifying users will find a good set of features for viewing and editing Microsoft Word documents on a mobile device.
+Microsoft Word, available for iOS or Android, lets you create and edit documents, as long as you have an Office 365 subscription.
 Mobile documents look like their desktop counterparts, complete with any charts, tablets and graphics that were present in the originals.
-When you make edits or add comments to a document using Office Mobile, those changes will appear next time you access the same file on your desktop computer.
+When you make edits or add comments to a document, those changes will appear next time you access the same file on your desktop computer.
 You can also create new documents right within the app.
 It can even read PDFs.